 Floral Fantasy (奇幻花园) is Gardens by the Bay’s latest thematic attraction, where flowers, artistry and technology come together to create a fantastical experience for visitors.

 There are four diverse garden landscapes, each showcasing a different artistic concept.
-These concepts segue seamlessly into each other through a meandering space, and the experience culminates in a 4D ride of the flight of a dragonfly through Gardens by the Bay.
+These concepts segue seamlessly into each other through a meandering space, and the experience culminates in a 4D ride the flight of a dragonfly through Gardens by the Bay.